-Structured philosophically upon the foundations of the Jesuit Volunteers, the Companions program of immersion trips builds upon the spiritual and ethical message of the Kairos retreat.
+Structured philosophically upon the foundations of the Jesuit Volunteers Corps (JVC), the Companions program of immersion trips builds upon the spiritual and ethical message of the Kairos retreat.
 Companions is not any one trip, but rather an Ignatian service learning curriculum that can be applied to various destinations and programs.

-The application for the 2016-2017 Companions Program is now live!
-The application process is a three part process.
+The application for the 2017-2018 Companions Program is now live!
+The application process is a three-part process.
 A pdf explaining the entire process will be placed on Schoology titled "Companions Application Guidelines" in your Campus Ministry Course.

 Part I: Online form.
-The link is found in the right hand column on this page called "Companions Application."
+The link is found in the left-hand column on this page called "Companions Application."

 Part II: Reflection Project and 1 pg.
 Summary submitted to a dropbox link provided to the students.
 (Schoology & Email)

 Part III: Interview with the selection committee.
-Interview times will be made available to those that applied by Sept.
-13th, 2016.
+Interview times will be made available in September.

 **Please remember that attending Kairos prior to your trip is a requirement of the program.
 You can apply for a Kairos by going to the "Retreat Programs" page and follow the instructions.

-The Companions Program, initiated at Canisius High School in 2007, will see its ninth year of immersive service trips conclude in June, 2016.
-Following a comprehensive application, interview, and selection process along with preparatory retreats and reflections, 103 students will have joined teachers, administrators, and staff for service learning at 11locations in two countries.
-Projects for this year included serving the homeless warm meals, tutoring immigrant students, developing awarness of our environmental needs, irrigation development, building of aqueduct systems, restoration of houses affect by flooding, and construction on Native American homes.
-More importantly students and adults formed relationships with the members of the communities they lived with.
-Upon returning students shared reflections illustrating how their view on justice and their role in establishing it has changed.
+Following a comprehensive application, interview, and selection process along with preparatory retreats and reflections, hundreds of students have joined teachers, administrators, and staff for service learning in both domestic and international locations.
+Projects have included serving the homeless warm meals, tutoring immigrant students, developing awareness of our environmental needs, irrigation development, building of aqueduct systems, restoration of houses affect by flooding, and construction on Native American homes.
+More importantly, students and adults formed relationships with the members of the communities they lived with.
+Upon returning, students shared reflections illustrating how their views on justice and their roles in establishing it have changed.